 So ask yourself, how are you looking at women?
 Not just in the gym, but on the street, at work, in restaurants, on the subway?
 Do you show interest in a charming, playful, George Clooney type of way?
 Or are you looking at her like Sy in One Hour Photo?
 Are you saying bizarre things under your breath as she walks past or yelling things at her?

-See, the way you look at us makes all the difference in our perception of you as dashing or friendly versus gross and distressing.
+See, the way you look at us makes all the difference in our perception of you as dashing and friendly versus gross and distressing.
 So follow these quick tips.

 1. Be brief and subtle